-We believe that our existing cash, cash equivalents and marketable securities, including the proceeds from our initial public offering, or IPO, will enable us to fund our operations for at least the next 12 months from the date this annual report is filed with the SEC.
-In particular, we expect that these funds will allow us to complete our ongoing Phase 2b clinical trial for GB001, our planned Phase 1b clinical trial in PAH for GB002 and our planned Phase 1b clinical trial in UC for GB004.
+We believe that our existing cash, cash equivalents and marketable securities will enable us to fund our operations for at least the next 12 months from the date this annual report is filed with the SEC.
+In particular, we expect that these funds will allow us to complete our two ongoing Phase 2 clinical trials for GB001, our ongoing Phase 1b clinical trial in PAH for GB002, and our ongoing Phase 1/2 clinical trial in oncology indications for GB1275.
 We have based these estimates on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our operating plans and other demands on our cash resources may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings or other capital sources, including potentially collaborations, licenses and other similar arrangements.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
+For example, in May 2019 we, as guarantor, and our wholly-owned subsidiary GB001, Inc., as borrower, entered into a credit, guaranty and security agreement, or the Credit Facility, with MidCap Financial Trust, or MidCap, an agent and as a lender, and the additional lenders party thereto from time to time, or together with MidCap, the Lenders, pursuant to which the Lenders, including affiliates of MidCap and Silicon Valley Bank agreed to make term loans available to us for working capital and general business purposes, in a principal amount of up to \$150.0 million in term loan commitments, including a \$30.0 million term loan that was funded at the closing date.
+Under the Credit Facility, we have the ability to access the remaining \$120.0 million in three additional tranches (of \$40.0 million, \$30.0 million and \$50.0 million, respectively), subject to specified availability periods, the achievement of certain clinical development milestones, minimum cash requirements and other customary conditions.
 Attempting to secure additional financing may divert our management from our day-to-day activities, which may adversely affect our ability to develop our product candidates.